Flash Point Testing Methods ASTM D56 and ASTM D93

 ASTM D56 test method covers the determination of the flash point using a Tag Closed Cup Tester (see picture below), of a liquid with a low viscosity.

-The ASTM D93 test method covers the determination of the flash point using a Pensky-Martens Closed Cup Tester (see picture below), of a liquid with a high viscosity or a liquid with tendency to form a surface film under the test conditions.
+The ASTM D93 standard test method covers the determination of the flash point using a Pensky-Martens Closed Cup Tester (see picture below), of a liquid with a high viscosity or a liquid with tendency to form a surface film under the test conditions.

 Determination of an accurate flash point is important for a compliant classification.
 A flash point erroneously low can trigger supplementary costs related to packaging, shipping and storage.
 A flash point erroneously high can determine an incorrect less hazardous classification and implicitly wrong or missing hazards warnings making the product very dangerous for everybody involved in manufacturing, shipping, storing and using the product.

-Dell Tech
+How Dell Tech Can Help